shallyyy/connectx/README.md

 It also contains the Flask webserver written in Python that implements a basic RestAPI.

 Finally it holds a postgresql file that creates the appropriate tables and keys in which the RestAPI communicates with.

+### Assumtpions
++ Users data such as past games and current games will be held in the database.
++ Many pairs of users can play independently

 ### Java
 The game is mostly within a connectx object, of which main creates and instance and runs the game upon launch.
 The connectx communicates data to the PostRequestHandler and GetRequestHandler, which then make Rest calls to the Flask Webserver that is being hosted locally.
 The Java holds very little logic and only displays and returns what the Rest API delivers.